• Thanksgiving Recipes

 Make the sauce

-• Cook onions and mushrooms.
-Melt 2 tablespoons of butter in a 12" saute pan, add the chopped onions and cook until softened, about 3 minutes.
-Add sliced mushrooms and cook until the moisture is released and almost gone.
+• Melt 2 tablespoons of butter in a 12" saute pan or fry pan, add the chopped onion and cook until softened, about 3 minutes.
+Add sliced mushrooms and cook until the moisture is released and almost gone, 8-10 minutes.
 Add brandy if using, and cook until almost gone.
-Pour the onions and mushrooms into a bowl and set aside until needed.
+Pour the onions and mushrooms into a bowl and set aside near the stove until needed.

 To serve